lithnet/idle-logoff/README.md

 # Lithnet Idle Logoff
 #### A group-policy enabled utility for logging off idle windows user sessions

-The Lithnet Idle Logoff tool is a simple utility that allows you to log off users after a period of inactivity.
+The Lithnet Idle Logoff tool is a simple utility that allows you to log off users, reboot, or shutdown a computer after a period of user inactivity, and optionally display a warning message before this happens.
 It was designed specifically with kiosk and student lab scenarios in mind.

 - The tool runs in the background of each user session when installed
 - It logs the user out after a preset period of inactivity